Retropikzel/foreign-c/REFERENCE.md

 Returns the endianness symbol associated implementation’s preferred endianness (usually that of the underlying machine architecture).
 Currently returns either 'little or 'big.

+## Arenas

+Arena is static or growing size of memory which can be use to allocate c-bytevectors and then free them all at once.
+All memory allocated in arenas is zeroed by default.

+(**make-arena** [options])

+Creates and returns a new arena.
+Options is list of pairs.

+Options:

+  - (size .
+N)
+    - If the size argument is given, that much memory is allocated up front.
+  - (fixed? . #t/#f)
+    - #f means the arena grows automatically on allocation, #t means it does not and any allocation that would go over arena size will throw an error.
+    - If #t and size is not given error will thrown

+(**call-with-arena** arena thunk)

+Call thunk with given arena as first argument.
+After the thunk returns arena is freed.
+If the thunk does not return, for example error occurs, the arena is not freed.

+(**arena-allocate** arena size)

+Allocate c-bytevector of given size from the given arena and return it.
+If allocation fails, error is signaled.

+(**free-arena** arena)

+Free the whole arena.

 ## Environment variables